 Did you know the nation’s smallest state is also home to a flourishing sports scene?
 This coastal New England state doesn’t compromise quality for quantity as you will soon see – the state’s capital, Providence, is home to a wealth of facility options that are sure to make any sports planner’s job easier.
-From selecting a venue to coordinating travel and logistics, the knowledgeable staff at the local Convention and Visitors Bureau, Go Sports RI, are here to help.
+From selecting a venue to coordinating travel and logistics, the knowledgeable staff at the Rhode Island Sports Commission, a division of the Providence Warwick Convention & Visitors Bureau, is here to help.
 No matter the sport, season, or event size, Providence can take your event to the next level.

 Notable Recent/Upcoming Events